Code-Institute-Submissions/milestone-project-1-cv-website/README.md

 - The design has been conceived to offer the user reassurance at every stage of their progression through the website.
 - All buttons, navbars and forms work the way the user would expect.
 Of note is that I modified the mobile navigation to improve UX and I've detailed this further below.
 - I spent an inordinate amount of time ensuring that my "departure from the norm timeline" would work regardless of what the user decided to do, or how they decided or needed to interact with it.
-These details are explored further in Testing. (link here).
+These details are explored further in the Testing section of this README.

 #### *Information Architecture*